A Dissipatively Stabilized Mott Insulator of Photons: Conclusions

 We have constructed a Bose-Hubbard lattice for microwave photons in superconducting circuits.
 Transmon qubits serve as individual lattice sites where the anharmonicity of the qubits provides the strong on-site interaction, and capacitive coupling between qubits leads to fixed nearest-neighbor tunneling.
 The long coherence times of the qubits, together with the precise dynamical control of their transition frequencies, make this device an ideal platform for exploring quantum materials.
 Using readout resonators dispersively coupled to each lattice site, we achieve time- and site- resolved detection of the lattice occupancy.
 Frequency multiplexed simultaneous readout of multiple lattice sites~\cite{Jeffrey2014Readout} could be implemented in future experiments to enable direct measurement of entanglement and emergence of many-body correlations.

 We further demonstrate a dissipative scheme to populate and stabilize gapped, incompressible phases of strongly interacting photons-- employed here to realize the first Mott insulator of photons.
 The combination of coherent driving and engineered dissipation creates a tailored environment which continuously replenishes the many-body system with photons that order into a strongly correlated phase and acts as an entropy dump for any excitation on top of the target phase.
+The dissipatively prepared incompressible phases can serve as a starting point for exploring other strongly-correlated phases via coherent adiabatic passages, including compressible ones.
+The latter are also proposed to be accessible directly with dissipative preparation~\cite{hafezi2015, Lebreuilly2017}.

-This platform opens numerous fascinating avenues of inquiry: What is the optimal distribution of engineered reservoirs?
+This platform opens numerous fascinating avenues for future exploration: What is the optimal spectral and/or spatial distribution of engineered reservoirs?
 How does this depend upon the excitation spectrum of the isolated model under consideration?
 How do the equilibrium properties of the dissipatively stabilized system relate to those of the isolated system?
-How do higher-order correlations thermalize?
+How do higher-order correlations emerge and thermalize?
 What are the thermodynamic figures of merit for the reservoir and its coupling to the system?

 Finally, our results provide an exciting path towards topologically ordered matter using related tools, e.g. the creation of fractional quantum Hall states of photons~\cite{umucalilar2012fractional,anderson2016engineering} in recently realized low-loss microwave Chern insulator lattices~\cite{owens2017quarter}.
-The unique ability in circuit models to realize exotic real-space connectivity~\cite{ningyuan2015time} further suggests the possibility of exploration of topological fluids on reconfigurable higher-genus surfaces-- a direct route to anyonic braiding~\cite{barkeshli2012topological}.
+The unique ability in circuit models to realize exotic real-space connectivity~\cite{ningyuan2015time} further suggests the possibility of exploration of topological fluids on reconfigurable higher-genus surfaces-- a direct route to anyonic braiding~\cite{barkeshli2012topological}.\\